SN 2022ngb: A faint, slowly evolving Type IIb supernova with a low-mass envelope: Discussion

 \subsection{Constraints on the progenitor and the explosion}

 We use several approaches to determine the mass of the progenitor in Sect. \ref{sec_subsubnebmdl}.
 Taking these results and considering the research by \cite{Barmentloo2024MNRAS}, higher-mass helium stars generally follow the trend of having smaller radii.
-For SN~2022ngb, the combination of faint shock-cooling features in the bolometric light curve and a relatively high $M_\mathrm{preSN}$ suggests a progenitor with only a small and compact hydrogen-rich envelope.
+For SN~2022ngb, the combination of faint shock-cooling features in the bolometric light curve and a relatively high $M_\mathrm{preSN}$ value points to a progenitor with only a small and compact hydrogen-rich envelope.
 In this regard, SN~2022ngb is similar to SN~2022crv ($R \sim 3 \, R_{\odot}$, $M_\mathrm{{preSN}} = 5.3^{+0.3}_{-0.6}\, \msun\ $; \citealt{Gangopadhyay2023ApJ}) and SN~2003bg ($R \sim 1 \, R_{\odot}$, $M_\mathrm{{preSN}} = 4.0^{+0.4}_{-0.4}\, \msun\ $; \citealt{Soderberg2006ApJ}).
-These events are thought to originate from progenitor resembling relatively compact WR-like stripped stars, where the envelope has been almost entirely stripped, leaving only a thin residual shell. \cite{Yoon2017ApJ} suggests that progenitors lacking an extended hydrogen-rich envelope likely originate from binary systems with tight binding, which implies a relatively short initial orbital period.
+These events are thought to originate from progenitors resembling relatively compact WR-like stripped stars, where the envelope has been almost entirely stripped, leaving only a thin residual shell behind. \cite{Yoon2017ApJ} suggested that progenitors lacking an extended hydrogen-rich envelope likely originate from binary systems with tight binding, which implies a short initial orbital period.
 This evidence indicates that the progenitor of SN~2022ngb was likely in a tightly bound binary system accordingly.

 In brief, the progenitor of SN~2022ngb was most likely a partially stripped star with a relative large $M_\mathrm{{preSN}} \approx 4.7$ \msun, corresponding to a $M_\mathrm{{ZAMS}}$ of approximately 15 \msun.
 Our model points to a relatively compact helium-rich core radius of about 1.44 $R_{\odot}$, surrounded by a thin, low-mass hydrogen-rich envelope extending to approximately 4.3 $R_{\odot}$.
 The properties of the progenitor is similar to SN~2008ax \citep{Crockett2008MNRAS} and likely to be stripped in a binary system.